A straighter, healthier smile could dramatically improve the quality of life for teenagers – the team at Langley Orthodontics can help.

 Lingual Braces - The iBraces™ system braces are completely customized for each patient.
 These braces are placed on the backs of your teeth, hiding them from view.
 No one will know you’re wearing Lingual braces, unless you open up wide and point them out!

 Invisalign® Teen - Invisalign straightens your teeth without wires and brackets, using a series of clear, customized, removable aligners.
-Invisalign is virtually invisible, so most people won't notice that you’re undergoing orthodontic treatment.
+Invisalign is almost invisible when worn, so most people won't notice that you’re undergoing orthodontic treatment.